 The updated EP&A Act addresses issues identified by the Lambert Review by providing a clearer, more logical structure to building regulation and certification.

-The key provisions relating to building regulation and certification will be contained in one part of the updated Act (Part 6).
+The key provisions relating to building regulation and certification are contained in one part of the updated Act (Part 6).
 This includes a clear requirement set out in the Act to deal with the consistency between construction certificates and development consents, rather than being addressed in the regulation as was previously the case.

 Overall, the changes will promote an effective building regulation, certification and maintenance system by: